ebowwa/edit_voiceovers/_info/frames2gemini.md

 60+ fps: Higher frame rates like 60 fps or more provide ultra-smooth motion, which is particularly noticeable in fast-action scenes.
 It's commonly used in gaming and can be found in some high-frame-rate (HFR) films.

-overlay images and show time on them.
+- overlay images and show time on them.
 This is a common technique in video processing and graphics design to create a timestamp or to embed additional information onto an image

+- Bit rate measures the number of bits per second that a graphics card can output, while frame rate determines the speed at which frames are displayed.